B2B Channel Partnerships in a Nutshell.

 Leverage the Power of Automation to Rid your Team of Channel Partner Ambiguity

-Computer Market Research (CMR) brings 32 years of experience into the indirect channel sales industry.
+Founded in 1984, Computer Market Research (CMR) brings years of experience into the indirect channel sales industry.

 Through our state-of-the-art automated software, businesses can amplify their BB marketing efforts via a clear and concise platform that robustly and intuitively assists the managerial process of channel partnerships.
-From optimizing trade promotions to customizing unique program guidelines, from building effective distribution channels to establishing transparent and objective BB communication—CMR helps businesses maximize their marketing efforts with distributing partners that are built around a common goal of success.
-Our cost-effective SaaS application is the perfect tool for any business looking to strengthen their bond with channel partners through innovative solutions, which converts data into intelligence.
+CMR helps businesses maximize their marketing efforts with distributing partners that are built around a common goal of success.
+Our cost-effective SaaS application is the perfect tool for any business looking to strengthen their bond with channel partners through innovative solutions.